Landscaping Alternatives for More Beauty and Habitat with Less Work

 Then, this free e-book is for you.
 In it, I share seven specific alternatives that will help you make smart choices for your Pacific Northwest garden.
 Have fun with these suggestions.
 Make them your own.
 And please let me know how it goes!
 I love to hear your stories and adaptations.

-You’ll also get my regular monthly emails full of love and inspiration for your garden.
+You’ll also get my regular monthly essays to inspire, entertain, and deepen your connection to nature through the garden.

 — With love, Leslie Davis